NerSpace/GNSS/README.md

 ## Acquisition-Tracking
 - **Goal: ** Develop a SDR (Software Defined Receiver) in the acquisition and tracking processes.
-- (For now the acquisition part is completed and the tracking part is still in process).
 - Input data is not uploaded but there is a folder including an example of the ouput figures.

 ## PVT Solution